konsumer/randopeep/README.md

 It can be one of these:

-* cyber -  a company form the future
+* cyber -  a company from the future
-* firm - a law-firm, all alst names are random, but from the same origin
+* firm - a law-firm, all last names are random non-fantasy, but from the same origin
 * small - a small company
 * large - a large corp